 - Category Attribute

-- Robert W Traip Academy's student population of 268 students has stayed relatively flat over five school years.
+- Robert W Traip Academy's student population of 258 students has declined by 7% over five school years.

 |Grades Offered||Grades 9-12|

 - Robert W Traip Academy is ranked within the top 30% of all 526 schools in Maine (based off of combined math and reading proficiency testing data) for the 2016-17 school year.

 - The school's student:teacher ratio of 9:1 has decreased from 10:1 over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (ME)|

 |Overall School Rank (16-17)||#120 out of 526 schools|